vishleshyst/MyWebpage/content/authors/admin/_index.md

   url: "https://utdallas.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Economics of Information Systems, Data Monetization, and Design of Emerging Marketplaces
+#bio: My research interests include Economics of Information Systems      and Operational Issues in Tech-enabled Markets

 interests:
 - Economics of Information Systems
-- Data Monetization
-- Design of Emerging Marketplaces
+- Operational Issues in Technology Markets

 education:
   courses:
   - course: Ph.D. in Management Science
     institution: The University of Texas at Dallas
     year: 2020 (expected)
-  - course: M.Sc. in Mathematics and Scientific Computing
+  - course: M.Sc.
+(Intg.) in Mathematics and Scientific Computing
     institution: Indian Institute of Technology, Kanpur
     year: 2012